IBM/ddc-cloud-native-security-labs/workshop/lab-02/README2.md

-## Optional: Connect to MongoDB within a Java Spring Boot App
+# Optional: Connect to MongoDB within a Java Spring Boot App

 A sample Java Spring Boot application is provided as part of this repo to demonstrate how you can access a MongoDB database from a Java application.

 1. Open `cloud-native-security-master/workshop/lab-02/java/src/main/resources/application.properties` file in a file editor.

-2. Change its contents to reflect your MongoDB connection information.
+1. Change its contents to reflect your MongoDB connection information.
 For example,

-    ```
+    ```ini
     spring.data.mongodb.authentication-database=admin
     spring.data.mongodb.username=user1
     spring.data.mongodb.password=passw0rd